bombasticSlacks/Aspirant/Game/Transmuter.md

 #### Wire Fight
 You Can Use RES instead of Agility to Calculate Movement distance.

-#### Mage Hand
-#TODOmigrate
-You can levitate things up to your RES in size and RES x 2 meters away as naturally as picking them up normally.

 #### Wild Casting
 You can cast spells normally while transformed into a non-humanoid creature.